molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 **Proposed requirements**
-If needed a more extensive list of considerations and alternatives that might be checked when completing this story
+If needed a more extensive list of considerations and alternatives that might be checked when completing this story, to be extended when we really start the story.
 - [] discuss the proposed solution with product owner/PL
 - [] ...